 In consideration of the size of the Company and the composition of the Board, the Board has elected to combine and delegate the functions of Audit and Risk oversight to the Audit and Risk Management Committee (ARC).
-The details of the responsibilities and functions of the ARC are set out in section 3 of the Corporate Governance Charter.
+The details of the responsibilities and functions of the ARC are set out in the Audit and Risk Committee Charter available on the website.
 Details of the composition of the ARC are set out in section 4.1 of this Corporate Governance Statement.